Graphs and obstruction theory for algebraic curves: Regular tropical curves and smoothability

 As we discussed in \cite[Proposition 7.3]{NS}, the deformation of tropical curves of a fixed type is closely related to the construction of a pre-log curve of the corresponding type.
 It is easy to see that if $(\Gamma, h)$ is a tropical curve satisfying Assumption A where $\Gamma$ is a tree, then a pre-log curve of the corresponding type always exists, regardless of whether there are higher valent vertices or not.

-Consider an embedded non-superabundant tropical curve $(\Gamma, h)$ in the sense of Definition \ref{def:nonsuperabundant2}, and choose the edges $\{F_1, \dots, F_r\}$ as before ($\Gamma$ is not necessarily 3-valent).
+Suppose we have an embedded regular tropical curve $(\Gamma, h)$, and choose the edges $\{F_1, \dots, F_r\}$ as before ($\Gamma$ is not necessarily 3-valent).
 Then cut each $F_i$ at the midpoint and extend the cut edges to infinity.
-Also, add divalent vertices on the extended edges at the points where there were the midpoints and where the extended edges intersect other vertices (see Figure \ref{fig:cut_and_glue}).
-The result can naturally be regarded as an immersed tropical curve of genus 0.
-The midpoint $q_i$ of $F_i$ now becomes the common image of 2-valent vertices of two unbounded edges.
+Also, add 2-valent vertices to the extended edges at the points where there were the midpoints and where the extended edges intersect other vertices (see Figure \ref{fig:cut_and_glue}).
+The result can naturally be regarded as an immersed tropical curve of genus zero.
+The midpoint $q_i$ of $F_i$ now becomes the common image of 2-valent vertices on two newly produced unbounded edges.
 Let us write this tropical curve by $(\Gamma', h')$.
 By the remark in the preceding paragraph, there is a pre-log curve $\varphi_0'\colon C_0'\to X_0$ of type $(\Gamma', h')$ in the central fiber of a suitable toric degeneration.

 Let us write by $C'_{0, i_1}$ and $C'_{0, i_2}$ the components of $C'_0$ corresponding to the vertex $q_i$ (as we noted above, since $q_i$ is the image of vertices on two different edges, there are two components of $C'_0$ corresponding to it).
-The images of these components lie in the same component of $X_0$ and are orbits of the one dimensional subtorus corresponding to the direction of $F_i$, but these orbits are different in general.
-When these images coincide, then by discarding other components of $C_0'$ corresponding to the 2-valent vertices of the unbounded edges, one obtains a pre-log curve of positive genus (see Figure \ref{fig:cut_and_glue}).
+The images of these components lie in the same component of $X_0$ and are the closures of orbits of the one dimensional subtorus corresponding to the direction of $F_i$.
+However, these orbits are different in general.
+When these images coincide, then by discarding other components of $C_0'$ corresponding to the 2-valent vertices of the new unbounded edges, one obtains a pre-log curve of positive genus (see Figure \ref{fig:cut_and_glue}).

 Let us write by

 the torus which is the quotient of the big torus acting on the components of $X_0$ by the one dimensional sub-torus corresponding to the direction of $F_i$.
 The difference of the positions of the above two orbits determines a point of $\Bbb G_i$ (well-defined up to inversion.
 We fix one choice).